OriginTrail Reaches Market Capitalization of $101.61 Million (TRAC)

-OriginTrail (CURRENCY:TRAC) traded 6.7% higher against the U.S. dollar during the twenty-four hour period ending at 18:00 PM ET on May 30th.
-During the last seven days, OriginTrail has traded 29.4% higher against the U.S. dollar.
-OriginTrail has a market capitalization of $101.61 million and approximately $1.11 million worth of OriginTrail was traded on exchanges in the last 24 hours.
-One OriginTrail coin can currently be bought for $0.28 or 0.00000792 BTC on popular exchanges.
+OriginTrail (CURRENCY:TRAC) traded 6.7% higher against the dollar during the 24-hour period ending at 14:00 PM E.T. on May 31st.
+OriginTrail has a total market capitalization of $101.61 million and approximately $1.11 million worth of OriginTrail was traded on exchanges in the last 24 hours.
+During the last week, OriginTrail has traded 29.4% higher against the dollar.
+One OriginTrail coin can now be bought for about $0.28 or 0.00000792 BTC on major exchanges.

 - Chainlink (LINK) traded up 9.5% against the dollar and now trades at $28.12 or 0.00078385 BTC.